 To join the ends, place them right sides together.
-Offset the points so the strips match
+Offset the points so the strips match longer than the first line.
+Cut on this second line.

 1/4" in from the edge and sew.
 Press the seam allowances open.
 Press the section of binding in half and then finish sewing it to the quilt.
 Trim away excess backing and batting in the corners only to eliminate bulk.